YudiDong/GAN-based-E2E-communications-system-for-defense-against-adversarial-attack/README.md

-This is a implement of our paper:
+This is an implement of our paper:
 A Robust Adversarial Network-Based End-to-End Communications System With Strong Generalization Ability Against Adversarial Attacks